velartrill/velartrill.github.io/orig/always-a-junkie.md

 But in my few lucid moments, I understand that the pain doesn't take away the pleasure, doesn't dilute it even by a drop, and it will never close my heart to her, even if sometimes I wish it would.
 That's the easy answer to why I stay — why I come crawling back to her every time I try to flee.
 I'm more addicted to her than I ever was to opium.

 But there's a harder answer too — one I'm afraid to say aloud, because it would never make sense unless you know her as intimately as I do.
+And I'm not sure *anyone* does.

 For all her power and wealth, even the Storm of Sŷralën still wears a leash.
 Her father, the sane, sensible businessman who built this empire still holds its reins, and she loves the old bastard too much to off him just for his power.
 But even Empresses die, and so do mere gods: when the spirit of Oravdenel Sedvesêra passes out into the stars, the fullness of his empire, his every scrap of power will be not just his Storm's allowance, but her inheritance.
 The passing of the temperate Lord of Opium will cut loose a goddess, a being of raw, fiery power and passion trained from birth in the ways of ruling and preternaturally gifted in the domination of the wills of lesser beings like me.